Buyer Persona

 How Practitioners Use It

 B2B teams use buyer personas as operational specs that drive specific decisions across the GTM stack.
 In campaign planning, personas determine channel selection, content themes, and message testing priorities.
-Sales teams reference personas during discovery calls to identify buying committee members and surface decision criteria early.
+During discovery calls, sales reps lean on personas to identify buying committee members and surface decision criteria before the conversation goes sideways.
 Product teams validate feature requests against persona priorities to maintain market fit.

 The creation process involves six core steps that transform scattered client insights into actionable GTM intelligence.